What Is the Difference Between Licensing and Distribution?

 Which to Choose

 Licensing and distribution each have pros and cons.
 For your own territory, a distribution deal is ideal, because it leaves you in the driver's seat.
-You want to build a name for your label, and to do so, you have to be in control of your own releases and your own artists.
+You want to build a name for your label, and to do so, you have to be in control of your releases and artists.
 In rare cases, an indie label may have an artist that is generating a lot of buzz and bigger labels may start approaching you, wanting to license the album for themselves.
-A licensing deal may be appropriate in a label's own territory in this case; the bigger label may have the resources to give the artist more promotion, and the licensing deal could be a sizable cash injection for the small label.
+A licensing deal may be appropriate in a label's territory in this case; the bigger label may have the resources to give the artist more promotion, and the licensing deal could be a sizable cash injection for the small label.

 As a general rule, it makes sense to go for distribution rather than licensing in your own backyard.